apostrophecms/uploadfs/README.md

     // Only the owner and group can read.
     enablePermissions: parseInt("0440", 8)

-* In backends like imagemagick that support it, even the "original" is rotated for you if it is not oriented "top left," as with some iPhone photos.
+* In backends like sharp or imagemagick that support it, even the "original" is rotated for you if it is not oriented "top left," as with some iPhone photos.
 This is necessary for the original to be of any use on the web.
 But it does modify the original.
 So if you really don't want this, you can set the `orientOriginals` option to `false`.

 * It is possible to pass your own custom storage module instead of `local` or `s3`.
 Follow `local.js` or `s3.js` as a model, and specify your backend like this:

     storage: require('mystorage.js')

 * You may specify an alternate image processing backend via the `image` option.
-Three backends, `imagemagick`, `jimp` and `imagecrunch`, are built in.
+Two backends, `sharp` and `imagemagick`, are built in.
 You may also supply an object instead of a string to use your own image processor.
-Just follow the existing `imagemagick.js` file as a model.
+Just follow the existing `sharp.js` file as a model.

 * In backends like Google Cloud Storage and S3, uploadfs finesses the path so that paths with a leading slash like `/foo/bar.txt` behave reasonably and a double slash never appears in the URL.
 For Apostrophe this is a requirement.
 However, if you have your heart set on the double slashes, you can set the `strictPaths` option to `true`.